espadrine/aulx/Readme.md

 - JS static analysis: a simple algorithm for autocompletion,
 - JS Static type inference,
 - JS dynamic analysis,
+- Structured and scalable way to create the frontend userinterface,
 - CSS property autocompletion.

 To do: